aishwarya0714/spring-boot-dev/README.md

 - it marks our class as a main class in spring boot
 - basically our main class contains this annotation
 - it is equivalent to the 3 annotaions
-  1. @EnableAutoConfiguration
+  1. @EnableAutoConfiguration - ALL Configuration done automatically
-  2. @ComponentScan
+  2. @ComponentScan - scan all packages to find bean
-  3. @Configuration
+  3. @Configuration = bean declare here

+### 2. @Configuration
+- declaring bean inside config class and create object of another calss and inject it anywhere

+### 3. @Bean
+-

+# Spring IOC Inversion of Control

 -